niw/WindowAlignment/README.md

 -----

 Currently the application has no settings user interface.
-Instead, it creates a configuration JSON file at `~/.window_alignment.json` and it contains list of hot key (keyboard shortcut) and alignment script.
+Instead, it reads a configuration JSON file at `~/.window_alignment.json` (If there is no such file, the app creates it with example configurations.)
+The configuration file contains list of hot key (keyboard shortcut) and alignment script.

-To configure alignment behavior, manually change the configuration JSON file and restart the app.
+To configure the behavior, manually change the configuration JSON file and select Reload Configuration in the application menu.

 Configuration